umr-amap/canObsR/README.md

 # The package

-This R package aims at streamlining, standardizing and facilitating processing of repetead UAV surveys from R. It focuses on RGB data.
+canObsR aims at streamlining, standardizing and facilitating processing of repetead UAV surveys from R. It focuses on RGB data.
 It notably allows generating 3D and 4D mosaics & mosaics spatial alignment using state-of-the-art approaches, provides tools to generate reference labels, segment crowns (not now) and classify crown phenophases (not now).